jonzia/jonzia.github.io/README.md

 I'm an aspiring physician-scientist based in Atlanta, GA, USA.
 What does that mean, exactly?
 Well, it means that I love to code but I knew better than to make it my day job (that wouldn't be doing anybody any favors).
 On occasion, though, a project comes along that I'm really proud of and I'd like to share it with you!

 You can check out all my projects on my (admittedly sparsely-updated) **[GitHub Profile](https://github.com/jonzia)** -- or simply scroll down for project descriptions and links to their official sites.
-While my featured repositories are generally the only ones I can get around to updating, feel free to bookmark any of these pages to stay up-to-date with the most recent versions or **[contact me directly](https://www.jonzia.me)** if there's something you with I'd pay more attention to.
+While my featured repositories are generally the only ones I can get around to updating, feel free to bookmark any of these pages to stay up-to-date with the most recent versions or **[contact me directly](https://www.jonzia.me)** if there's something you wish I'd pay more attention to.

 My vast social media empire also includes [Facebook](https://www.facebook.com/jonathanzia), [YouTube](https://www.youtube.com/channel/UCYiktVuCaENeUPtyB5fBQuw/featured?disable_polymer=1), and [LinkedIn](https://www.linkedin.com/in/jonathanzia/).